SynBioHub/synbiohub2-mkdocs/docs/2_micro_guides/submitting,_managing_and_updating_submissions.md

 To submit your designs to SynBioHub, follow these steps:

-1. Navigate to SynBioHub\'s home page.
+1. Navigate to SynBioHub's home page.

 2. Click on the **Submit** option, and it will direct you to the Submit page.